Streptocarpus: Flower anatomy

 Streptocarpus flowers are five-lobed, salverform, zygomorphic tubes.
 The diagram at the right shows a labelled drawing of a vertical cross-section along the length of a Streptocarpus flower.

-It is important to note that the two anthers (each arising from one filament on each side of the flower), are loosely joined together.
+The two anthers (each arising from one filament on each side of the flower) are loosely joined together.
 As the anthers mature, they open slightly and act like a pepper shaker, which means that not all the pollen is released at once.

 Streptocarpus flowers have evolved to be pollinated by birds, long-tongued flies, butterflies and probably long-tongued moths and bees.
 Although almost any small insect, animal, or breeze could potentially pollinate Streptocarpus.
 Streptocarpus flowers often have nectar guidelines that guide would-be pollinators to the nectar (and anthers and stigmas).
 Self-pollination is also common.